PEAK-Legacy/DecoratorTools/README.txt

 For complete documentation, see the `DecoratorTools manual`_.

+Changes since version 1.4:

+  * Added ``enclosing_frame()`` function, so that complex decorators that call DecoratorTools functions while being called *by* DecoratorTools functions, will work correctly.

 Changes since version 1.3:

   * Added support for debugging generated code, including the code generated